My Parish Family

 on

-Jesus Christ established the Church, but the Holy Spirit continually sanctifies the Church with wisdom, guidance, and charismatic gifts.
-The Church’s mission is to proclaim and establish the beginning of God’s Kingdom on earth, and we participate in this mission through charity, humility, and self-denial.
+If God is a good Father and creates a good world, why does evil exist?
+The Catechism addresses this profound and often painful question.
 Fr.
-Mike helps us understand the seemingly paradoxical idea that the Church is visible and spiritual, both human and Divine.
-Today’s readings are Catechism paragraphs 767-771.
+Mike helps us understand how to reconcile sin, evil, and suffering with God’s loving Providence.
+He assures us that while God does not remove evil, he does redeem it, offering himself as the solution.
+Today’s readings are Catechism paragraphs 309-314.
 This episode has been found to be in conformity with the Catechism by the Institute on the Catechism, under the Subcommittee on the Catechism, USCCB.
 For the complete reading plan, visit ascensionpress.com/ciy Please note: The Catechism of the Catholic Church contains adult themes that may not be suitable for children - parental discretion is advised.

 Read more >>